Mircea-MMXXI/azapy/docs/RiskBased_intro.md

 _Fig 2. : Example of portfolio frontiers - expected rate of return vs. Sharpe ratio._

 It contain the same information as Fig 1.
-However, now the x-axis is the expected rate of return while the y-axis is the Sharpe ratio.
+However, now the x-axis is the expected rate of return while the y-axis is the
+$\rho$-Sharpe ratio.
 We have preserved the color code and all the symbols from Fig.1.

-Fig 2. gives a better intuition of portfolio efficiency in terms of expected excess return per unit or risk.
+Fig 2. gives a better understanding of portfolio efficiency in terms of expected excess return per unit or risk.

 For all dispersion measures mentioned above, the **azapy** package offers the following portfolio optimization strategies:

-1. *Minimization of the risk given a fixed expected rate of return*.
-This is the most common portfolio optimization strategy.
-It requires the user to input the desired value of the expected rate of return.
+1. **_Minimization of risk for targeted expected rate of return._** This is the most common portfolio optimization strategy.
+It returns portfolios along the efficient frontier (blue line in Fig 1 and 2).
+The strategy requires the user to input the desired value of the expected rate of return.
 This value must be between the expected rate of return of the efficient portfolio with minimum risk and the highest rate of return among the portfolio components.
 If the input value is outside of this range than it will automatically default to the nearby limit.
 In the code this strategy is designated by setting `rtype='Risk'`.
-2. *Maximization of Sharpe ratio*.
-This is the portfolio with the highest expected excess rate of return per unit of risk hold by the investor.
+2. **_Maximization of $\rho$-Sharpe ratio._** This is the portfolio with the highest
+expected excess rate of return per unit of risk hold by the investor.
 It is a very popular strategy among investors.
 In the code this strategy is designated by setting `rtype='Sharpe'`.
-3. *Minimization of inverse Sharpe ratio*.
-Obviously, this strategy is logically equivalent with the one above.
+3. **_Minimization of inverse $\rho$-Sharpe ratio._** Obviously, this strategy is
+logically equivalent with the one above.
 It returns the same portfolio weights.
 However, from a mathematical point of view, the direct minimization of inverse Sharpe ratio is a different programming problem than the direct maximization of Sharpe ratio.
-Some authors insist that the minimization of the inverse Sharpe leads to more stable numerical algorithms (under certain conditions).
-We were not able to verify this claim.
 Both methods have proved to be very stable with similar computational times.
 For completeness, we choose to make available this implementation under the setting `rtype='Sharpe2'`.
-4. *Minimum risk portfolio*.
-This is the efficient portfolio with minimum risk (the most left limit of the *efficient frontier*).
+4. **_Minimum risk portfolio._** This is the efficient portfolio with minimum risk (the most left limit of the *efficient frontier*).
 It is a common strategy among professional investor.
 It is available under the setting `rtype='MinRisk'`.
+5. **_Maximization of expected rate of return for targeted risk value._**
+The strategy returns portfolios along the efficient frontier (blue line in Fig. 1 and 2).
+Requires the user to enter the desired value of risk.
-5. *Efficient portfolio with same risk as inverse-N*.
-This is the optimal portfolio that has the same risk as the equal weighted portfolio.
+In general it is not intuitive for an investor to specify outright a rational value for risk.
+However, this strategy is useful if we want to find an efficient portfolio that has the same risk as  benchmark portfolio.
+The most common example is the efficient portfolio with the same risk as the equal weights portfolio.
-For many investor this could be the preferred choices since its out-of-sample (back testing) performance can be compared directly against *inverse-N* portfolio.
 In the code this strategy is designated by setting `rtype='InvNrisk'`.
+Our implementation allowed to enter any benchmark portfolio by specifying its weights.
-6. *Maximization of the expected rate of return for a given risk aversion* *factor*.
-In this strategy the optimal portfolio weights maximize the quantity $R -\lambda \rho$, where $R$ is the portfolio expected rate of returns, $\rho$ is the risk, and $\lambda$ is the *risk aversion* factor. $\lambda$ takes values between $0$ and
+6. **_Maximization of the expected rate of return for a fix risk-aversion factor._**
+In this strategy the optimal portfolio weights maximize the quantity $R -\lambda \rho$, where $R$ is the portfolio expected rate of returns, $\rho$ is the risk, and $\lambda$ is the *risk-aversion* factor. $\lambda$ takes values between $0$ and
 $+\infty$.
 For $\lambda=0$ the optimal portfolio will contain only the asset with higher expected rate of return.
-This is the most right point along the *efficient frontier*.
-For $\lambda=+\infty$ the optimal portfolio is the *minimum risk portfolio*, the most left point on the *efficient frontier*.
+This is the rightmost point along the *efficient frontier*.
+For $\lambda=+\infty$ the optimal portfolio is the *minimum risk portfolio*, the leftmost point on the *efficient frontier*.
 Any other values for $\lambda$ will lead to an optimal portfolio along the *efficient frontier*.
-In general it is not intuitive for an investor to specify a rational value for the *risk aversion* factor.
+In general it is not intuitive for an investor to specify a rational value for the *risk-aversion* factor.
 The same value of $\lambda$ may lead to different portfolio compositions under different dispersion measures and market conditions.
 Therefore, a direct engagement of
 this strategy, by specifying a desired value for $\lambda$, may not be convenient.
-However, this strategy may be useful if it is combined with a strategy to estimate the value of *risk aversion* factor based on market conditions (*e.g.* technical analysis, etc.).
+However, this strategy may be useful if it is combined with a strategy to estimate the value of *risk-aversion* factor based on market conditions (*e.g.* technical analysis, etc.).
 In the code this optimization strategy is designated by setting `rtype='RiskAverse'`.

-**azapy** package covers, 10 risk-based dispersion measures $\times$ 6 optimization strategies, in total 60 risk-based portfolio optimization strategies.[^strat]
+**azapy** package covers, 9 risk-based dispersion measures $\times$ 6 optimization strategies, in total 54 risk-based portfolio optimization strategies.[^strat]

 The natural question that arises is: which one is the best?